kstough00/kstough00.github.io/_posts/2020-08-22-my_avatar_the_last_airbender_cli_project.markdown

 The least challenging part of my project, which came as a surprise to me, was writing the actual methods needed to give my classes the functionality they needed to run my program.
 I was not expecting this because of how 'new' I am to coding and with only being 4 weeks through the course.
 Once I realized that I actually do know what I am doing, I began to look at my code in a different way, less resentful and more so 'on the attack'.
 I began to look at the errors in my code as a new challenge to tackle instead of getting frustrated that it did now work how I wrote it the first time.

-I really would like to thank my cohort leads and classmates for alwasy being willing and available to help me out when I hit a snag.
+I really would like to thank my cohort leads and classmates for always being willing and available to help me out when I hit a snag.
 I wouldn't have been able to comlete my project without them and am so thankful for the support community that Flatiron is able to provide to its students.